-SDG&E continues to advocate for the movement towards more cost-based rates as outlined by the Cost-of-Service RDPs in Figure AP-1 above.
-In addition, SDG&E recognizes the importance of ensuring balance of all the Commission's RDPs.
-SDG&E in this Application is seeking to continue to move forward with more cost-based rates with the rate design proposal, discussed in the prepared direct testimony of SDG&E witnesses Ray C. Utama, Erica Wissman, Hannah Campi, and Gwendolyn Morien (Chapter 3) to increase certain existing Monthly Service Fees (MSF) of the Small Commercial, proposed Medium Commercial, Large C&I, and Agricultural customer classes for the years 2024-2027.
-SDG&E's proposals to increase current MSFs result in offsetting decreases to other rate components, helping reduce bill volatility for customers, and rates more closely based on marginal cost (RDP 2) and cost-causation principles (RDP 3).
-In addition, SDG&E's proposal to continue use of the revenue allocation SAPC methodology for certain rate components is intended to provide customers with greater rate stability (RDP 6).
-Further, SDG&E's proposal to divide the current M/L C&I class into a Medium Commercial customer class and Large C&I customer class will provide "Medium" and "Large" commercial customers with rates more closely based on their cost of service (RDP 3).
+1 SDG&E continues to advocate for movement towards more cost-based rates as outlined 2 by the RDPs in Figure SP-1 above.
+In addition, SDG&E recognizes the importance of ensuring 3 balance of all the Commission's RDPs.
+SDG&E in this Application is seeking to continue to 4 move forward with more cost-based rates with the rate design proposal, discussed in the revised prepared direct testimony of SDG&E witnesses Ray C. Utama, Erica Wissman, Hannah Campi, 5 6 and Evelyn Luna (Chapter 3) to increase certain existing Monthly Service Fees (MSF) of the 7 Small Commercial, proposed Medium Commercial, Large C&I, and Agricultural customer 8 classes for the years 2024-2027.
+SDG&E's proposals to increase current MSFs result in 9 offsetting decreases to other rate components, helping reduce bill volatility for customers, and providing rates more closely based on marginal cost (RDP 2) and cost-causation (RDP 3).
+In 10 11 addition, SDG&E's proposal to continue use of the revenue allocation SAPC methodology for 12 certain rate components is intended to provide customers with greater rate stability.
+Further, SDG&E's proposal to divide the current M/L C&I class into a Medium Commercial customer 13 class and Large C&I customer class will provide "Medium" and "Large" commercial customers 14 15 with rates more closely based on their cost of service (RDP 3).
+SDG&E's proposals in Supplemental Testimony (witness Utama) will improve customer understanding by providing 16 17 consistent summer and winter delivery rates (RDP 7) and reduce technology-specific nontransparent cost shifts (RDPs 8 and 9).
+Finally, SDG&E's proposal to extend the super off-peak 18 19 TOU period from 10am to 2pm year-round will also improve customer understanding by providing consistent TOU periods year-round (RDP 7), and will encourage economically efficient consumption during low-cost daytime hours, when renewable resources are more available and greenhouse gas (GHG) emissions are lower (RDP 4).